Skip to Main Content

 First Year Writing

-The mission of First-Year Writing is to provide students with a foundation in composition by fostering the development of strategies, which will empower them to be successful in future writing situations they encounter in academic and professional environments and in their communities as active, engaged citizens.
-First-year students take a two-semester writing sequence comprised of course Writing I and course Writing II.
-Writing I focuses on writing as a process and introduces students to a variety of strategies and techniques to use as writers.
+The mission of First-Year Writing is to provide students with a foundation in composition by fostering the development of strategies that will empower them to be successful in future writing situations they encounter in academic and professional environments and in their communities as active, engaged citizens.
+Students take a two-semester writing sequence comprised of WRT101 Writing I and WRT102 Writing II .
+Writing I focuses on writing as a process and introduces students to a variety of genres and strategies to use as writers.
 Writing II builds on what students learn in Writing I and focuses on research and public writing.

 Writing Across the Curriculum (WAC)